Nekromateion/StarlightLagger/README.md

 # StarlightLagger

-Lags the lobby with invalid objects, bypasses safety settings and eventually crashes everyone.
+Lags the lobby with invalid objects, bypasses safety settings, and eventually crashes everyone.

 # Reason